-Inkjets are still the most widely used method of coding onto products, and for good reason.
+Inkjets printers are still the most widely used method of coding onto products, and for good reason.
 With multiple technologies within the 'inkjet' domain, Reynolds never pushes one type of printer, but instead always works with you to choose the best option for your coding needs.

 Continuous Inkjet Printers (CIJ)